 Antibiotic Resistance Is ‘the Biggest Threat to Modern Medicine’ – and Factory Farming Is One of the Main Culprits

-This week, the United Nations will sign a major declaration vowing to tackle the emergence of drug-resistant superbugs, calling them “the biggest threat to modern medicine”.
+The United Nations has called the emergence of drug-resistant superbugs “the biggest threat to modern medicine”.

-To do this, they’ll need to turn their attention to the industry that uses more antibiotics than any other – animal agriculture.
+To tackle the threat, it’ll need to turn its attention to the industry that uses more antibiotics than any other: animal agriculture.

 Globally, more antibiotics are prescribed to treat animals on farms than to treat humans.
 Intensive farms, where thousands of animals are kept together in cramped and often dirty conditions, fed unnatural diets, and subjected to intense stress, are a breeding ground for new bacteria and viruses.
 Practices such as separating baby animals from their mothers before their immune systems have fully developed make them even more vulnerable to disease.
 As a result, pigs, chickens, and cows are routinely pumped full of drugs to keep them just healthy enough to survive until they reach “slaughter weight”.